IngestionHTTP Endpoints

 ⚠️

-In development mode, the gateway allows localhost origins by default.
+In development mode, localhost origins are allowed by default.
 In production, you must explicitly configure allowed origins in the source settings via the Management UI.

 Rate Limiting

 Browser endpoints are rate-limited per pipeline key.
 The default limit is 1,000 requests per second per source.
-When the limit is exceeded, the gateway returns a 429 Too Many Requests response with a Retry-After header.
+When the limit is exceeded, Signal returns a 429 Too Many Requests response with a Retry-After header.